Married Couples In The Military

 Care of Children (Dependents)

 Military couples with children must develop a "family care plan" that details exactly what the care arrangements are in the event that both members must deploy.
-Failure to develop and maintain a workable family care plan can result in discharge.
+Failure to develop and maintain a workable family care plan can result in discharge from the service for one or both of the military members.